 At the age of eighteen, Jo spent a year at art college where she became proficient at talking pretentious bollocks about sculptures made out of junk, hunting down roadkill animals to sketch, and growing cress on the surface of her paintings.
 Thankfully she decided not to take the career in dubious conceptual art any further.
-She then spent a couple of years on a variety of short term, dead-end jobs, because back in those days no decent employer wanted anything to do with a girl who dressed like Tank Girl, had a shock of dreadlocks, and was perpetually hungover.
+She then spent a couple of years on a variety of short term, dead-end jobs, because back in those days no decent employer wanted anything to do with a girl who dressed like Tank Girl, had a shock of brightly-coloured dreadlocks, and was perpetually hungover.
 Fortunately, all that time spent washing up, bar tending, cleaning, litter picking and working in factories and warehouses, has given a middle class girl an understanding of how the other half lives.

 As she’s grown older and (possibly) wiser, Jo has managed to hold down some more sensible jobs, such as shop manager, mosaic artist, and English teacher.
 Probably her all time favourite job was as a student support worker in catering college, though.
 Being plunged in a hot and sweaty, testosterone-fuelled environment with shouty, sweary chefs and badly behaved teenage boys made her very happy, for reasons she doesn’t want to examine too closely.